 For bigger dragon fruit plants

 Depending on the height of your dragon fruit cactus, you can center a wooden post in the ground & then surround it with a tomato cage.
-This idea is very doable as a tomato cage can be had for very cheap–around $3-5 bucks.
+This idea is very affordable as a tomato cage can be had for very cheap–around $3-5 bucks.
 It might be a bit flimsy for bigger plants though.

-When doing the trellis this way, just make sure you plan enough height for the trees to grow up & enough depth for the roots.
+When doing the trellis this way, just make sure you plan ahead enough height for the trees to grow up & enough depth for the roots.
 A 5-6ft post would be okay.
-If you build it too high, you may need to tiptoe or use a ladder to pick the fruits or prune the branches.
+If you build it too high, you may need to tiptoe or use a ladder to pick the ripe fruits or prune the branches.

 As dragon fruits are semi-epiphytic (semi-tropical) plants, those that can get moisture & nutrients from the air and host plants, if you build the post too high they may just keep climbing up & up forever.
 This could slow down fruiting time.
 So a shorter post that lets them branch out or umbrella out is good.